 At Modular Closets our customers are DIYers.
 Our aim as a company is to provide this community with a product that has a high degree of quality while giving people the freedom to make our products their own.
 Said CMO Mordy Gelfand

-When I created Modular Closets just 15 months ago, it was with the knowledge that out there-there is a sub-sector of society that believes in the value of working with their hands, and that is who we are here to serve.
+When Modular Closets was created just 15 months ago, it was with the knowledge that out there-there is a sub-sector of society that believes in the value of working with their hands, and that is who we are here to serve.

 At Modular, we bring to the table a product that is inexpensive, but only attainable for those who are willing to take ownership of it.
 The ethos of DIY is what makes our business function.

 DIY ethos have gone from the stuff of pipe dreams and unattainable vision to a profitable and mainstream option throughout the entire household furnishing industry and as the technological revolution continues this is just the beginning.